Child Tax Credit and the Credit for Other Dependents

 Additional Child Tax Credit

-Because $400 of the child tax credit is nonrefundable, families with little or no tax liability will not benefit from the child tax credit.
-And since the standard deduction has been greatly increased, many families will not benefit from the child tax credit.
+Because $300 of the child tax credit is nonrefundable, $1700 will be the maximum credit per child for families with little or no tax liability.
+And since the standard deduction has been greatly increased, many families will not benefit from the regular child tax credit.
 Meanwhile, a single parent who makes less than $10,000 will not only not benefit from the regular child tax credit, but they will not even get much of the Additional Child Tax Credit.
-Even though the Additional Child Tax Credit is refundable, the refundable amount is limited by earnings.
+Even though the Additional Child Tax Credit is refundable, the refundable amount is limited to 15% of earnings.

 Although the child tax credit is limited to ordinary income tax liability or AMT liability, the ACTC may be claimed on Form 8812, Credits for Qualifying Children and Other Dependents if your earned income exceeded $2,500, so it has an explicit work requirement.
 But if you have more than 2 children, then you can still claim a refundable credit even if your earned income is not over $2,500.
 The purpose of the earnings requirement is to promote work.

-Poor people cannot use the traditional child tax credit, because it can only offset ordinary income tax liability: it cannot be used to offset employment and certain other taxes.
-Therefore, poor people receive most or all their benefit from the Additional Child Tax Credit, because it is refundable.
 For instance, in 2024, the standard deduction is $21,900 for a head of household, so a parent with 1 child deducting that amount would have no ordinary income tax liability if income does not exceed that.
-This is without even considering other possible deductions or tax credits that the parent may claim, such as the earned income credit or a traditional IRA contribution.
+This is without even considering other deductions or tax credits that the parent may claim, such as the earned income credit or a traditional IRA contribution.
 Therefore, the Additional Child Tax Credit provides most or all the tax savings for lower income taxpayers.

 Richer taxpayers will have sufficient tax liability from ordinary earnings to claim the entire $2000 as the regular child tax credit.
 A parent with more children requires a higher income to rely only on the ordinary child tax credit.